 The traditional model

-The organization is broken into different divisions — creative, production, client services, or finance.
-Each division is led by a department head, such as an Advertising Manager or Director of Advertising, and includes all the team members who specialize in that field.
+The organization is broken into different divisions, such as creative, production, client services, and finance.
+Each division is led by a department head, for example, an Advertising Manager or Director of Advertising, and includes all the team members who specialize in that specific field.

-The downsides to this structure are that it naturally silos people off and impedes cross-divisional collaboration.
-As a result, it’s not a great fit for agencies who offer several different services to the same client and depend upon constant communication.
+While this model brings clarity to the roles and responsibilities, it also silos people off and impedes cross-divisional collaboration.
+So, it’s not a great fit for agencies that offer several different services to the same client and depend upon constant communication.

 The matrix model